 Skip to main content

-A Client-Driven Path to Transformation:
+A Customer-Driven Path to Transformation:

 Figure A